burnsbert/ComfyUI-EBU-LMStudio/readme.md

 Returns:
 - `export_string`: The input string (unchanged)

+### EBU LM Studio Unload Guider Models

+Unloads all currently loaded LLM models from LM Studio, on a guider line.
+Great for Flux.

+Parameters:
+- `input_guider`: Input text (passed through unchanged), serves to trigger the action
+- `seed`: Random seed to ensure that this runs on each request

+Returns:
+- `export_guider`: The input string (unchanged)

 ### EBU LM Studio Submit Prompt

 Submits a prompt to the currently loaded LLM and returns the response.